- Torn between Ryobi and DeWalt tools?

 Ryobi biscuit joiners

-Ryobi’s JM82GK is their counterpart to DeWalt’s DW682K.
-They have roughly the same specifications and features with Ryobi being a tad bit smaller.
+Ryobi’s JM82GK is the little brother to DeWalt’s DW682K.
+With roughly the same specifications and attributes, Ryobi is a tad bit smaller.

 Better at joining woods